|

 periods respectively.

-known as P81, which permits the use of NHH metering for export as well as
+known as P81, which permits the use of Non Half Hourly (NHH) metering for export as well as

 import, avoiding the high cost of recording, analysing and